polkadot-js/docs/docs/substrate/storage.md

 - **summary**:    The last planned session scheduled by the session pallet.

    This is basically in sync with the call to [`pallet_session::SessionManager::new_session`].

-### disabledValidators(): `Vec<u32>`
-- **interface**: `api.query.staking.disabledValidators`
-- **summary**:    Indices of validators that have offended in the active era.
-The offenders are disabled for a  whole era.
-For this reason they are kept here - only staking pallet knows about eras.
-The  implementor of [`DisablingStrategy`] defines if a validator should be disabled which  implicitly means that the implementor also controls the max number of disabled validators.

-   The vec is always kept sorted so that we can find whether a given validator has previously  offended using binary search.

 ### erasRewardPoints(`u32`): `PalletStakingEraRewardPoints`
 - **interface**: `api.query.staking.erasRewardPoints`